 In this tutorial, we’ll show you how to process a credit card payment in QuickBooks Online using QuickBooks Payments (formerly known as Intuit Merchant Services).
 When you accept credit card payments in QuickBooks Online via QuickBooks Payments, the revenue, cash received, and processing fee will be reflected in the proper accounts automatically after the payments are processed.

 We’re delighted you’re taking the time to learn QuickBooks Online, our best overall pick for small business accounting software.
 This tutorial is designed for you to follow along in your own QuickBooks Online account.
 New subscribers can choose from a 30-day free trial or 50% off for three months.

 This tutorial is one of our Free QuickBooks Tutorials.
 The step-by-step instructions that follow the video offer detailed instructions with screenshots from the most recent version of QuickBooks Online.
-Although the video was made with a slightly older version of QuickBooks Online, the steps have remained essentially the same.

 Why You Should Accept Credit Card Payments

 Nowadays, most people don’t carry cash, and few people write checks.
 According to a study by the Federal Reserve, only 10% of payments $25 or more were made in cash during 2018 for their sample group of consumers.
 Nearly every small business needs to accept credit cards as a form of payment.

 While accepting credit card payments will cost you a fee, it will likely pay for itself with better cash flow.
 Customers can pay online immediately upon receiving an emailed invoice, rather than printing out the email and hoping it doesn’t get lost by the next time they decide to write checks.

 What Are the Benefits of using a QuickBooks Payments Account?